-Security is a major issue when dealing with the Internet, and WordPress is the largest content management system online right now. reCAPTCHA is the answer.
-So, keeping your website safe is a top priority, as keeping out unwanted visitors will help ensure your website will run smoothly.
+Security is a major issue when dealing with the Internet, and WordPress is the largest content management system online right now.
+Keeping your website safe is a top priority, as is keeping out unwanted visitors.
+Doing this will help ensure your website will run smoothly.

 Most websites are familiar with spam and spam bots, and just how annoying they can be when they are trying to attach themselves to your website. reCAPTCHA is the best cure for spam bots, and takes the headache of spam away as well as constantly working to keep your WordPress website safe.

 reCAPTCHA is a simple and effective way to add an extra layer of security to your WordPress website. reCAPTCHA is similar to CAPTCHA, which stands for a Completely Automated Public Test to tell Computers and Humans Apart.
 It exists to make sure that human beings are the ones using websites and makes access deliberately difficult for bots.

 The reCAPTCHA works by running a challenge-response simulation.
 This challenge simulation usually happens in the form of pictures with numbers, matching pictures in a set, or a line of fuzzy looking numbers of words.
 This is done to ensure that the user really is human after all.

 All a human user has to do is complete the challenge by entering the numbers, letter or matching the pictures and clicking the submit button to gain access to the website.
 A spambot is unable to complete the challenge and will be unable to gain access to the website.